-I’ve been meaning to share this recipe on my blog for a few weeks now after posting it on Instagram.
-This is one of my favourite recipes for the summer time and one that’s great for both lunch or dinner.
+A delicious beetroot and feta tart is one of my all time favourite recipes for Spring/Summer time.
+It’s a super versatile recipe that’ll happily work as both a lunch time meal or light dinner.
 Imagine yourself sitting outside and enjoying the sun with a glass of prosecco in hand and a slice of this amazing tart on your plate.
 For this recipe, I took inspiration from Delicious Magazine’s Beetroot and Goat’s Cheese Tart.
 However instead of the goat’s cheese I’ve opted for a Beetroot and Feta Tart.

 500g bunch raw beetroot (don’t use jarred or any that has been soaked in vinegar)

 FOR THE BEETROOT: Before you get to the actual cooking of the tart, you need to first cook the beetroot.

 Wash and trim the beetroot, but do not peel it.
 Place the beetroot in a large saucepan and cover with water.

 Bring to the boil over high heat, then reduce the heat to medium-low.

 Cover and simmer for about 20-30 minutes, or until just tender. (this will depend on the size of the beetroot).

 Remove from the water, then peel and finely slice it.

 FOR THE TART: Preheat the oven to 200°C/fan180°C.